CSublow/milestone-project-2/README.md

 It was decided to accommodate both a side-by-side and stacked design.
 Using Bootstrap's grid system, the charts are stacked up to and including 1199px viewport width.
 At 1200px and above, the charts in each section are aligned side by side.

 To accomplish this responsiveness system, the chart sizes themselves had to be manipulated, since it should be noted that two 700px width charts on a 1200px width viewport would overlap.
-To counter this, the charts are set up to shrink to 600px width (500px for the pie chart which has a default width of 600px) on viewport width sizes between and including 1181px and 1432px using a custom responsiveness function.
+To counter this, the charts are set up to shrink to 600px width (500px for the pie chart which has a normal width of 600px) on viewport width sizes between and including 1181px and 1432px using a custom responsiveness function.

-1181px was chosen for the lower breakpoint as opposed to the logical 1199px (i.e. the same as Bootstrap’s) as there was issues found during testing with Chrome on Windows, through interestingly not on Mac.
+1181px was chosen for the lower breakpoint as opposed to the logical 1199px (i.e. the same as Bootstrap’s) as there was issues found during testing with Chrome on Windows, through interestingly not Chrome on Mac.
 The issue was that the charts would not ‘shrink’ once the 1200px breakpoint was reached, with the charts continuing to overlap until about the 1215px point was reached.
 To fix this, a lower breakpoint figure was added to give some margin, hopefully fixing the issue in all use cases.

 This responsiveness function is achieved with a combined jQuery/DC.js solution.
 The function has to be called in two situations; when the page is loaded to detect the viewport's size, and again if the user resizes the viewport when the app is already loaded.
 The function essentially works by passing in new arguments to the width methods of the chart objects, and then in the case of a window resize event, re-rendering the charts.
 In addition, charts which have legends also have new arguments passed into the size and positioning methods of the legend objects.